(Stress Urinary Incontinence)

 2. Robinson D, Anders K, Cardoza L, et al. “What Women Want – their interpretation of the concept of cure.”
 Abstract presented at ICS August 2002.

-Thank you for your interest in the SUCCESS Clinical Trial.
-This trial is no longer recruiting patients.
+Thank you for your interest in the VESICAL Clinical Trial.

 (Vesair® Continued Access Trial)